 The International Court of Justice (ICJ) is one of the six primary organs of the UN system, and it plays a critical and increasingly important role in international politics.
-The ICJ is also one of the most complex parts of the United Nations, which makes it a challenging, but rewarding, body to simulate at any model United Nations conference.
+The ICJ is also one of the most complex entities of the United Nations, which makes it a challenging, but rewarding, body to simulate at any model United Nations conference.
 In order to deliver this unique experience at SRMUN, a number of changes have been made from the manner in which most committees are managed.

-One of the most striking differences delegates with experience in other committees will notice is the dual role for delegates as both Justice of the Court and Advocate for a state they represent.
-There are six cases for the ICJ at SRMUN, and each delegation on the Court is responsible for one case as an Advocate.
-During this case, that delegation will represent its state's own view in the Court and try to win the case by having its state's goals accomplished.
+One of the most striking differences that delegates with experience in other committees will notice is the dual role for delegates as both Justices of the Court and Advocates for the state they represent.
+There are four cases for the ICJ at SRMUN, and each delegate will act as an Advocate for one case and a Justice for the remaining cases.
+As an Advocate, delegates will represent the viewpoint of their assigned Member State and deliver an argument that accomplishes his/her state's goals.
 This system is somewhat similar to the formal presentation and questioning process in the US Supreme Court.
-For the other five cases before the Court, each delegation will have one Justice for each case.
-The Justice will listen to case presentations, question Advocates from both sides, and work toward reaching a sound legal decision with his or her fellow Justices.
-In the case of double delegations, on each case, one of the two will act as a Justice and one will act as a Clerk.
-The Clerk may listen to cases and contribute to the discussion leading to a legal decision, but the Clerk may not question witnesses or vote on any Opinions of the Court.
-Double delegations are strongly encouraged to alternate between the two in the delegation as Clerk and Justice in order to have a more educational and enjoyable experience.
-Unlike when delegates in the ICJ are serving as Advocates, any time they are serving as Justices or Clerks, they should represent their own legal minds and views as a resident of their assigned state, but they should not represent the interests of their government.
+For the other three cases before the Court, each delegate will act as a Justice.
+The Justice will listen to case presentations, question Advocates from all parties, and work towards reaching a sound legal decision with his/her fellow Justices.
+Unlike when delegates are serving as Advocates, Justices should represent their own legal minds and views as residents of their assigned Member State, but should not represent the interests of their government.

 In certain circumstances such as Advisory Opinions, one or both sides of an issue may be represented by an entity such as the Economic and Social Council rather than a state.
 In these cases, all parties involved should refer to these representatives as the party they are representing, and not their home state.
-For example, when drafting legal documents or making speeches, Advocates should refer to themselves as representing the GA Plenary or other body they have been assigned rather than their own state.
+For example, when drafting legal documents or making speeches, Advocates should refer to themselves as representing the Economic and Social Council, or any other body they have been assigned, rather than their own state.

-It is also important for Court members to realize that the rules of procedure for SRMUN's ICJ simulation are not the same as the rules for other committees at SRMUN or the Statute of the ICJ, which is the Court's own rules of procedure guide.
+It is also important for Court members to realize that the rules of procedure for SRMUN's ICJ simulation are not the same as the rules for other committees at SRMUN, or the Statute of the ICJ.
 The SRMUN ICJ Rules of Procedure take precedence over other rules of procedure.
-For example, the ICJ Statute explains the procedure for third-party Court briefings, which are not permitted for the SRMUN ICJ simulations.
+For example, the ICJ Statute explains the procedure for third-party Court briefings, which are not permitted during SRMUN ICJ simulations.
 If there are any questions about the rules or how they should be applied, the final decision on these matters rests with the Chief Justice of the Court.